Specialty Food Association

 The Specialty Food Association, Inc. (SFA) is membership-based trade association in the United States representing 3,000+ member companies.
 The SFA was established in 1952 to foster trade, commerce and interest in the specialty food industry in the U.S., worth $148 billion as of May 2020.

 The Association is a not-for-profit organization whose members are specialty food artisans, purveyors, importers and entrepreneurs, as well as distributors, retailers, and others involved in the specialty food trade.

 Bill Lynch was named Interim President of SFA in May 2020 and appointed President of SFA in November 2020.

 Activities

 The Specialty Food Association is a source of industry information, educational events and in-person and online networking opportunities, including workshops, certification and training programs and events.

 Among the Association's programs are the annual Winter Fancy Food Show, traditionally held in January in San Francisco, CA, at the Moscone Center and the annual Summer Fancy Food Show, traditionally held at the end of June in New York, NY at the Jacob Javits Center.
-In January 2025, the SFA announced that the Winter Fancy Food Show will be rebranded as the Winter FancyFaire and relocated to San Diego starting in 2026.

 The Summer Fancy Food Show is the largest show for specialty food in North America, with 34,000 attendees and 2400 exhibitors annually.
 More than 50 countries will be participating in the show, with Italy as partner country for 2020.

-The Association's quarterly digital publication, Specialty Food magazine, has a circulation of more than 30,000 trade professionals.
-[5] Its daily email newsletter, SFA News Daily, reaches more than 49,000 individuals every business day.
-Its daily email newsletter, Specialty Food News Daily, reaches more than 52,000 individuals every business day, as of June 2018.